Michael John Henry

 Commander Australian Navy Systems Command Commendation

-I joined the Royal Australian Navy on a Supplementary List Commission in 1990 as a Maritime Warfare Officer (MWO) and after qualifying in Major and Minor Fleet Units was posted as Executive Officer to a Minor War Vessel in 1995.
-During this period I was awarded an Australia Day Award for my outstanding professionalism and dedication to duty.
-From 1997 onwards my postings included the Defence Intelligence Organisation, Maritime Headquarters as a Watch Team Leader, Operations Officer at the Royal Australian Navy Tactical Electronic Warfare Support Squadron and several deployments as a deployed Intelligence Officer.
-In 2002, I was posted as the Port Services Manager and Officer-In-Charge of sea familiarisation and mariner training of initial entry Officers at HMAS CRESWELL.
-During this posting I received a Naval Systems Command Commendation for professionalism, production and implementation of several environmental emergency management plans.
-In 2005, I was posted as the Chief Instructor for all Naval Officer Initial training, HMAS CRESWELL.
-In 2008, I discharged from the Navy but remained an active reservist at Headquarters Fleet Air Arm, HMAS ALBATROSS, until re-enlistment back to the Permanent Navy in January 2017.
-I then spent the next six years as the Staff Officer Preparedness and Mobilisation in Headquarters Joint Operations Command and was awarded a second Commendation for my support to Operations, Exercise Evaluations and Assessment and Operational planning expertise.
-From mid-2022 I have been operating in the First Nations space in Navy, first as a Staff Officer Navy Indigenous before being promoted to Commander in April 2024 as Navy’s Indigenous Advisor.
+I joined the Royal Australian Navy on a Supplementary List Commission in 1990 as a Maritime Warfare Officer (MWO) and, after qualifying in Major and Minor Fleet Units, was posted as Executive Officer to a Minor War Vessel in 1995.
+During this period, I was awarded an Australia Day Award for my outstanding professionalism and dedication to duty.
+From 1997 onwards, my postings included the Defence Intelligence Organisation, Maritime Headquarters as a Watch Team Leader, Operations Officer at the Royal Australian Navy Tactical Electronic Warfare Support Squadron and several deployments as a deployed Intelligence Officer.
+In 2002, I was posted as the Port Services Manager and Officer-In-Charge of sea familiarisation and mariner training of Initial Entry Officers at HMAS Cresswell.
+During this posting, I received a Naval Systems Command Commendation for professionalism in the production and implementation of several environmental emergency management plans.
+In 2005, I was posted as the Chief Instructor for all Naval Officer Initial training, HMAS Cresswell.
+In 2008, I discharged from the Navy but remained an active reservist at Headquarters Fleet Air Arm, HMAS Albatross, until re-enlistment bin the Permanent Navy in January 2017.
+I then spent the next six years as the Staff Officer Preparedness and Mobilisation in Headquarters Joint Operations Command and was awarded a second Commendation for my support of Operations, Exercise Evaluations and Assessment, and Operational planning expertise.
+Since mid-2022, I have been operating in the First Nations space in the Navy, first as a Staff Officer Navy Indigenous before being promoted to Commander in April 2024 as Navy’s Indigenous Advisor.
 I am currently the most senior self-identified First Nations member in Navy.

-My Elders are of utmost importance to me as I continue my journey in understanding my ancestry, connection to people and Country, and how this has shaped my core.
-This journey has been over thirty years in the making and I feel I have barely scratched the surface.
-Without these Elders, the custodians of Indigenous lore, the culture of First Nations people will be forgotten and fractious elements will only be found as an extract in some history book.
-Our Elders are the lynchpin for keeping Indigenous culture alive, healing and for helping people like myself on their journey through life.
+My Elders are of utmost importance to me as I continue my journey of understanding my ancestry, connection to people and Country, and how this has shaped my core.
+This journey has been over thirty years in the making, and I feel I have barely scratched the surface.
+Without these Elders, the custodians of Indigenous lore, the culture of First Nations people will be forgotten, and fractious elements will only be found as an extract in some history book.
+Our Elders are the lynchpin for keeping Indigenous culture alive, for healing, and for helping people like myself on their journey through life.
 My priority is to assist and be a role model to other First Nation members pursuing a career in the Navy.